Gazprom says EU pressuring it on prices, vows to keep oil link

-MOSCOW Russian gas export monopoly Gazprom (GAZP.MM), faced with a formal European Commission anti-trust probe, said the EU was pressuring it to cut its prices and vowed to maintain its price link to oil prices.
+MOSCOW, Sept 11 Russian gas export monopoly Gazprom, faced with a formal European Commission anti-trust probe, said the EU was pressuring it to cut its prices and vowed to maintain its price link to oil prices.

 "Gazprom in the future will base its work on long term contracts tied to an oil price basket," Gazprom spokesman Sergei Kupriyanov told reporters on Tuesday after President Vladimir Putin signed a degree to protect Russian strategic companies interests abroad.